Suraj-Bhor/100-Days-of-ML-Code/README.md

 * Had some issues regarding the accuracy of the model.
 * Considered the output label in weights of the model.
 So was getting very high validation accuracy.
 * Made the appropriate changes and commit them in jovian.

+## Day 87: 4<sup>th</sup> June 2020 : Insurance cost prediction in PyTorch - Continued
+* Had some issues regarding the accuracy of the model.
+* Considered the output label in weights of the model.
+So was getting very high validation accuracy.
+* Made the appropriate changes and commit them in jovian.